datacamp/authoring/docs/projects/projects-process.md

 1. Prerequisites for making a Project {#projects-prerequisites}
 ---------------------------------------------------------------------

+Writing a DataCamp project is similar to writing an educational blog post or case study.
+The only formal requirement for creating a DataCamp project is therefore that you've already published some educational writing of your own, for example, in the form of a blog post, notebook, article, book or internal case study.

 Before you create a DataCamp Project, you should check out some of the existing projects to get a feel for the format.
 We recommend that you complete:

 * *Introduction to Projects and Jupyter notebooks*